pairing4good/tdd-next-template/README.md

 ## Checks Before Committing

 This template uses [Husky](https://typicode.github.io/husky) to verify the code before it’s committed to [git](https://git-scm.com/).
 The `.husky/pre-commit` file is run before a `git commit` is completed.
-This file configures and runs coding style, test coverage, and security check verifications prior to committing code to git.

-[Git](https://git-scm.com/) only commits [staged](https://githowto.com/staging_and_committing) files.
-If [Husky](https://typicode.github.io/husky) reformatted all files whether they were [staged](https://githowto.com/staging_and_committing), or not, it would frequently change files that were not [staged](https://githowto.com/staging_and_committing).
-These unstaged files would fail to be committed.
-To solve this problem, [Husky](https://typicode.github.io/husky) uses the [lint-staged](https://github.com/okonet/lint-staged) library to only run formatting rules against staged files.
-The commands that are run with [lint-staged](https://github.com/okonet/lint-staged) library are configured in the `.lintstagedrc.json` file at the root of this repository.

-To run [lint-staged](https://github.com/okonet/lint-staged) run the command `npm run lint-staged`.

-Before each commit, [Husky](https://typicode.github.io/husky) runs 5 commands:

-1. `npm run lint-staged` - automatically fixes all the linting rules that can be auto-resolved and reformatts files with Prettier
-2. `npm run test:coverage` - runs all the tests and checks the coverage threshold
-3. `npm run lint` - checks the code against all of the linting rules
-4. `npm run secretlint` - checks for secrets within the code
-5. `npm run audit` - checks for package vulnerabilities

-Note: [Cypress](https://www.cypress.io/) tests are not run by [Husky](https://typicode.github.io/husky) prior to a commit because they are slow.
-Once your code is pushed up to GitHub, the [Cypress](https://www.cypress.io/) tests will be run as part of the [GitHub Actions](https://docs.github.com/en/actions) [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) build.
+Before each commit, [Husky](https://typicode.github.io/husky) checks for secrets within the code.
+If a secret is found it will stop the commit and will require the secret to be removed from the commit.
+Committing secrets is a very common mistake and must be avoided.

 ## Continuous Integration Builds
 This template uses [GitHub Actions](https://docs.github.com/en/actions) to run [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) builds after each push and pull request within GitHub.